Returns

 If a parcel arrives damaged, the buyer should keep all packaging, photograph the outer box, inner protection, label, and damaged area, and contact support quickly.

 Courier claims usually require the original packaging and timely evidence.
-The store may offer repair, replacement, partial refund, or carrier claim handling depending on the case.
+If the issue is damage in transit or a wrong item, the store may offer repair, replacement, partial refund, carrier claim handling, or another case-specific solution.

 Return shipping and duties

-International return shipping, import duties, VAT or GST, customs clearance fees, and carrier disbursement fees are not automatically refundable.
+International return shipping, original outbound shipping, import duties, VAT or GST, customs clearance fees, and carrier disbursement fees are not automatically refundable.

-Because cross-border artwork returns can create customs and damage risk, returns should be approved before the buyer ships anything back.
+Because cross-border artwork returns can create customs and damage risk, buyers must contact support and receive written approval before shipping anything back.
+Unauthorized returns may not be accepted.

 Non-returnable situations